StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-templates/case-templates/edit-a-case-template.md

 6. In the **Editing a case template** drawer, enter your new values in the following fields:

     **Prefix**
-    A prefix that is automatically added to case titles.
-The prefix value is not visible when creating a case from the template but is applied after creation.
+    A prefix that's automatically added to case titles.
+The prefix value isn't visible when creating a case from the template but applies after creation.
 Use it to categorize cases for reporting.

     **Name \***
     The name of the case template.
-This name is used to identify the case template in the API.
+This name identifies the case template in the API.

     **Display name**
     The name that appears when users select this template [to create a new case](../../../../analyst-corner/cases/create-a-new-case.md) or [to apply it to an existing case](../../../../analyst-corner/cases/apply-a-case-template.md).
-If no display name is specified, the case template name is used.
+If you don't specify a display name, the case template name is used.

     **TLP**
     The default TLP value for cases.